saifulaiub123/ElasticSync.NET/README.md

     );
 });
 ```
-# Uninstall/Clean Up
+# Uninstall/Clean Up DB Object

-If you want to remove the package to clean up all the database object you need to run a script which you will find under **UninstallScript** folder
+If you want to remove the package to clean up all the database object you need to run a script which you will find under **UninstallScript** folder. **UninstallScript** is applicable from version **1.0.1**

 # Contributing

 We welcome contributions!